nanomsg/nng/docs/ref/migrate/nng1.md

 It is now required for applications to initialize the library explicitly before using it.
 This is done using the [`nng_init`] function.

+## New AIO Error Code NNG_ESTOPPED

+When an operation fails with [`NNG_ESTOPPED`], it means that the associated [`nni_aio`] object has been permanently stopped and must not be reused.
+Applications must watch for this error code, and not resubmit an operation that returns it.
+This is particularly important for callbacks that automatically resubmit operations.
+Failure to observe this rule will lead to an infinite loop as any further operations on the object will fail immediately with `NNG_ESTOPPED`.

 ## Transport Specific Functions